-The results are emailed, usually within a week after the end of the scholarship assessments have taken place.
+The results are posted via first class post, usually within a week after the end of the scholarship assessments have taken place.

 Do previous awards continue into Sixth Form?

 Scholarships are held for the duration of a pupil's time in the Senior School, provided their conduct is satisfactory and their level of work and commitment is in line with the expectations of a Scholar.